My Town Dating Dating Safety

 If you've never tried it before or if you are worried by any stories you may have heard, here are a few tips to get you dating online safely:

 - Trust your instincts.
-If something doesn't feel right, why take any chances.
+If something doesn't feel right, why take a chance.
 Disengage gracefully, if this does not work, just disengage.

 - Keep it real.
 Be as honest as you can when creating your profile, you would not want to be misled so don't mislead anyone.
 It's also very hard to pretend you are 6'2" when you are really 5'6"!